MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/real-time-media-concepts.md

 * Media session
 * Frames and frame rate
-* Audio format
+* Audio and video format
-* Video format
 * Active and dominant speakers
 * Video subscription

 ## Media session

-When a real-time media bot answers an incoming call or joins a Microsoft Teams meeting, it must declare what modalities it intends to support.
+When a real-time media bot answers an incoming call or joins a Microsoft Teams meeting, it must declare what modalities it must support.
 For each supported modality, the bot declares whether it can send and receive media, receive only, or send only.
 For example, a bot designed to handle 1:1 Teams calls, requires to both send and receive audio, but only send video as it does not require to receive the video of the caller.
 The set of audio and video modalities established between the bot and the Teams caller or meeting is called the media session.

 Two types of video modalities are supported, main video and video-based screen sharing.
 Main video is used to transport the video from a user's webcam.
 Video-based screen sharing allows a user to share his or her screen as a video stream.
 The platform allows a bot to send and receive both video types.